masterpointio/masterpoint.io/content/updates/supporting-ukraine.md

 * **[UAnimals](https://uanimals.org/en/how-to-help/):** A humanitarian movement that helps animals within war zones by evacuating them and providing food and medicine for shelters.
 * **[United24](https://u24.gov.ua/):** An initiative of President Zelenskyy that focuses on defense, removing mines, medical aid, and rebuilding Ukraine.

-We are proud to support these organizations, and we hope that you will consider donating to them as well to help Ukraine win this ongoing conflict.
-Together, we can make a difference and support those who have been affected by Russia's unjust war.
+We are proud to support these organizations, and we hope that you will consider donating to them as well to help Ukraine win this war.
+Together, we can make a difference and support those who have been affected by Russia's cruel invasion.
 Thank you for your support!